Kenya Finance Bill protests

 Peaceful protests began on 18 June in Nairobi, spreading to other parts of the country, leading to widely condemned arrests.
 On 18 June, the Kenyan Parliament amended the bill, removing some controversial clauses.
 However, the bill was nonetheless passed the next day, leading to nationwide protests and heavy clashes with security forces.
 On 25 June protesters stormed the Parliament buildings, leading to clashes with police that resulted in at least 22 deaths and numerous injuries.
 Human Rights Watch accused Kenyan security services of abducting, torturing and extrajudicially executing citizens believed to be leaders of antigovernment protests.

 On 26 June, President Ruto held a press conference and decided to withhold the signing of the bill due to its unpopularity.

-There have been reports of the alleged participation of Ugandese units in the repression of the protests by various individuals within the protesters side.
+There have been reports of the alleged participation of Ugandan units in the repression of the protests by various individuals within the protesters side.

 Background

 The Kenya Finance Bill protests trace back to the 2023 antigovernment protests that followed the passing of tax reforms in the "Kenya Finance Bill 2023."
 These protests, led by former prime minister Raila Odinga, left six people dead and dozens injured.

 The protests spread nationwide on 20 June 2024, as police cracked down on demonstrators.

 The 2024 Finance Bill is the first in a series of tax reforms based on a Medium-Term Revenue Strategy (MTRS) devised and published by the Kenyan government in 2023 through the Ministry of National Treasury and Economic Planning.
 The MTRS aims to increase the tax-to-GDP ratio in Kenya from 13.5% to at least 20% from 2024 to 2027.
 The figures from the MTRS are based on an International Monetary Fund estimate that Kenya has a potential of 25% tax-to-GDP ratio.
 Some of the suggestion of the MTRS are what informed the details of the Finance Bill 2024 including an annual circulation tax for all motor-vehicles and review of excise duty on petroleum products.

 Kenya has been listed as one of the countries with problems with financial solvency since at least 2022.
 The Finance Bill was supposed to allow Kenya's government to have its debt restructured by the IMF.